rolandoalvarado/bob-v2/README.md

 Installation
 ------------
-1. `git clone git@bitbucket.org:wdamarillo/mcloud_features.git`
+1. `git clone git@bitbucket.org:wdamarillo/bob.git`
-2. `cd mcloud_features`
+2. `cd bob`
 3. `run/setup`

 Usage
 -----

-To run mCloud Features:
+To make Bob verify the mCloud environment you specified when you ran `run/setup`:

     run/verifier

-The above command will generate a report in the `output` directory.
+The above command makes Bob generate a report in the `output` directory.

-To automatically run mCloud Features every time something changes in any of the files declared in [the Guardfile](https://bitbucket.org/wdamarillo/mcloud_features/src/master/Guardfile):

-    run/autoverifier

 Other useful commands
 ---------------------

-Getting updates:
+Updating Bob:

     run/updater